Whale Watching in Australia, 2021

 Whitsundays holidays: explore the Great Barrier Reef

-Another spot popular with the humpback whale is the Whitsundays, a great place for mammals both seabound and land-based to enjoy.
-From May to September, humpbacks make the most of these sheltered, shallow, warm waters during calving season and a boat trip around the islands will reward you great views of the pods of whales basking along the Queensland coastline.
-At this time of year, the whales will also sometimes make their way to the Great Barrier Reef.
-What better way to see this incredible natural habitat than with the whales getting involved as well?
+Another popular place to see humpback whales; is the Whitsundays.
+From May to September, humpbacks make the most of these sheltered, shallow, warm waters during calving season.
+A boat trip around the islands will reward you with great views of the pods of whales basking along the Queensland coastline.
+At this time of year, the whales sometimes make their way to the Great Barrier Reef.

 A photo over a cove in the Whitsunday Islands